 Three viewpoints of the Paris cityscape

 If every city has a color … I think London is misty-grey, Rome is Tuscan yellow, and Paris should be romantic hot pink.
 But for the city itself, the houses are covered with matching blue color rooftops that are so recognizable to the world.
 Strolling in the city alleys and streets, I always admire the buildings and wondering how they are so ‘unusually’ coherent.
 I looked it up online and then I found out this architectural style was invented by a French architect in the 17th century and became popular during that period.
-On top of each French Baroque style buildings, the rooftops are called mansard roof, and it is a double-sloped roof design with two top layers less steep than the lower part in order to maximize the space of the interior.
+On top of each French Baroque style buildings, the rooftops are called mansard roofs, and it is a double-sloped roof design with two top layers less steep than the lower part in order to maximize the space of the interior.
 Whilst there are also small oval windows that ‘poked out’ from these roofs are ‘oeil de boeuf’ windows.

 The higher you go, the farther you see.
 It is also the more you see.
 I love reaching high points and appreciate the city layout, grids, architecture, and cityscape.
 Especially Paris is rather flat and situated on the river Seine, you might see the city a little bit differently from the above. 🙂

 I think the Eiffel Tower doesn’t require any introduction.
 It is crowded, it has a long queue, we fight and we line up to go up … and yet it is still a tourist’s ultimate goal to go up the tower for all the sentimental reasons.